2 Part Course |

 • By taking this course, you will receive comprehensive material covering techniques and tips on improving business writing skills.

-• Delegates are encouraged to bring their writing challenge to ‘solve’ during sessions.
+• Participants are encouraged to bring a writing challenge to ‘solve’ during business writing courses for professionals.

 Upon completion of this intensive one-day session, participants will: